Inbibo/shift_docs/docs/integration_resources/software/nuke.md

 ### Menu

-In the menu.py file is required to configure the Shift menu and toolbar entries in the Nuke UI.
+In the menu.py file it is required to configure the Shift menu and toolbar entries in the Nuke UI.

 ```python
 import os